 The Herbert and Trudl Zipper Archives Collection

-The Colburn School has recently received the vast archive collection of Herbert and Trudl Zipper.
-The Zipper Archive materials date from approximately 1900–1997 and contain materials from the lives of Herbert Zipper (1904–1997), his wife Trudl Dubsky Zipper (1913–1977), and members of the immediate and extended Zipper family, including sister Hedwig “Hedy” Zipper Horwitz/Holt (1907–1989), and maternal uncle (by marriage) artist Arthur Paunzen (1890–1940).
+The Herbert and Trudl Zipper Archive materials date from approximately 1900–1997 and contain materials from the lives of Herbert Zipper (1904–1997), his wife Trudl Dubsky Zipper (1913–1977), and members of the immediate and extended Zipper family, including sister Hedwig “Hedy” Zipper Horwitz/Holt (1907–1989), and maternal uncle (by marriage) artist Arthur Paunzen (1890–1940).
 The collection was originally bequeathed to Crossroads School by Herbert Zipper and retrieved from Zipper’s home, garage, and office spaces by Paul Cummins after Zipper’s death in April 1997.
 Since then, the collection has been housed at Crossroads School and in 2019, Crossroads School donated the collection to the Colburn School.

 Watch: Spectrum News 1